Snow Foundation

 The Snow Foundation is a non-profit organisation operating in Canberra.
 It was established to assist those in need in the Canberra community whose needs are not covered by government sources.
-As of 2020, the main areas for which the Snow Foundation provides services are social welfare (including homelessness, domestic violence), lack of education/employment including future job opportunities, and health for indigenous Australians as well as aged care.

 History

 The Snow Foundation is a response to the long association the Snow family has had with the Canberra region, dating back to 1926 when E.R.
-Snow, the founders’ grandfather, came to Canberra to establish the Capital's first general store.
+Snow, the founders' grandfather, came to Canberra to establish the Capital's first general store.